 Our Certification Experience

 Judith’s award winning book Performance-Based Certification: How to develop a valid, defensible, cost effective program, 2nd Edition is the leading text on the subject and has been adopted by corporations and credentialing organizations.
-She has developed credentials for professional societies, corporations, and consortiums.
-She is asked to audit credentials to assure their defensibility and internal and external integrity.
-Her processes for feasibility studies, job task analyses, design, development, validation, and measured effectiveness are documented.
-What distinguishes her work are her job task analyses methods; her development of comprehensive standards, performance statements, and criteria; her development of high fidelity assessment processes; and her ability to link the credential to meaningful measures of accomplishment.
+She has developed credentials for professional societies, corporations, and consortia.

-Micro-credentials provide educators a new way to showcase competencies they have developed while they are working.
-Their “bite-size” nature allows “stacking” micro-credentials to demonstrate unique professional competence.
-Because education professionals must be continually learning, these credentials allow recognition of application of new learning to practice, thereby encouraging professional learning.
+Digital Credentials provide professionals a new way to showcase competencies they have developed while they are working.
+Their “bite-size” nature allows “stacking” credentials to demonstrate unique professional competence.
+Because all professionals must be continually learning, these credentials allow recognition of application of new learning to practice, thereby encouraging professional learning.
 The credentials are portable and can be shared as digital badges online.
 Unlike resumes, these badges are instantly verifiable.

-The Institute develops micro-credentials in education and in adult learning and development, and teaches professional learning professionals to develop these designations with valid, reliable, and legally-defensible assessments.
+The Institute develops credentials in education and in adult learning and development, and teaches professional learning professionals to develop these designations with valid, reliable, and legally-defensible assessments.

-To learn more about micro-credentials email Dr. Judy Hale at Judy@TIfPI.org
+To learn more about digital credentials please contact Deb Page at email@example.com

 The McArthur Foundation describes digital badges as mechanisms for representing individuals’ skills, interests, and achievement.
 The McArthur Foundation, the Mozilla Foundation, the Bill & Melinda Gates Foundation, and others have embarked on a bold effort to advance the use of these credentials for students and for adults.
 Their Digital Promise™ initiative provides useful digital badges for core academic knowledge as well as other modern-day competencies that cannot be measured by traditional assessments.